 Mobile phones, electronic dictionaries, or translators may not be used during any written test.
-Traditional (paper) dictionaries and translators must be submitted to instructor for approval prior to use during a written test.
+Any form of traditional (paper) language assistance must be submitted to instructor for approval prior to use during a written test.
 Use of a banned device during a test is considered cheating (See Student Development System).